What To Do If You Have Anxiety Before A Game

 This goes to show, we cannot force a thought out of our minds.
 Similarly, you cannot force anxiety to leave.
 Instead, you must accept its presence, and then let it go.

 Before a game, it can seem very scary to accept your anxiety.
 You know the negative impact it has on your game, so the last thing you want to do is accept it.
-But trust me, this is the only way to truly move past the anxiety.
+But trust me, this is the only way to truly overcome performance anxiety in sports.